Skip to main content

 Arizona Peridot

 The most commercially available Peridot, mined on the San Carlos Apache Reservation in Arizona.
 Typically yellow-green with good clarity.
-Affordable and widely available in sizes suitable for jewelry.
+Affordable and widely available in sizes that work well for jewelry.

 Burmese/Myanmar Peridot

-Considered the finest quality Peridot available.
+Considered the finest quality Peridot you can get.
 Known for rich, deep olive-green color and exceptional clarity.
-Large, clean Burmese specimens are rare and highly prized by collectors.
+Large, clean Burmese specimens are rare and collectors prize them.

 Pakistani Peridot

 Mined at high altitudes in the Kashmir region, producing large, vivid green crystals.
-Some Pakistani Peridot displays a deep, rich green color that rivals Burmese material.
-Mining conditions are extremely challenging due to the remote, high-altitude deposits.
+Some Pakistani Peridot has a deep, rich green that rivals Burmese material.
+Mining conditions are extremely difficult due to the remote, high-altitude deposits.

 Notable Origins